 The original apparatus was an oil burner with a catadioptric fixed lens producing a light that was visible for nine miles.
 This was upgraded to the local town coal gas in 1908 with an intensity of 1,500 candelas and a range of fifteen miles.
 This was further upgraded to acetylene gas and group flashing in 1920.
 At this point the light was de-manned.
 In 1969 the light was converted to 240-volt mains electricity.
 Kiama Lighthouse is located in Kiama on Blowhole Point.

 The principal Keeper’s House was destroyed by vandals in the 1920s.
-The single storey assistant Keeper’s House, used for many years as a residence for harbour pilots, is now a museum.
+The single storey assistant Keeper’s House, used for many years as a residence for harbour pilots, is now the Pilots Cottage Museum.